Bush stone-curlew: Description

-Several individuals may join their voices in chorus, greatly intensifying the extraordinary quality of their nocturnal calling.

 The coloration of the eggshell is generally a stone grey with brownish blotching, although this is variable and often matches the environment to provide camouflage.
 Size of the egg is also variable, on average it is 53 × 39 mm, yet differences in nearby nests or between the two eggs of the same brood are recorded.

-No other Australian bird resembles the bush curlew.
-Another species of the family, the beach stone-curlew also known as a wee-lo, is distinguished by its plumage and larger bill and is only found at the coast.
+Another species of the family, the beach stone-curlew (also known as a wee-lo), is distinguished by its plumage and larger bill and is only found at the coast.
 Confusion with the nightjars is possible, but the species of Caprimulgus are smaller and fly in a different manner.

 Behaviour

 Like most stone-curlews, it is mainly nocturnal and specialises in hunting small grassland animals; frogs, spiders, insects, molluscs, crustaceans, snakes, lizards, and small mammals are all taken, mostly gleaned or probed from soft soil or rotting wood; a few seeds or tubers are also consumed, particularly in drought years.
 Birds usually forage individually or in pairs over a large home range, particularly on moonlit nights.